dotnet/AspNetCore.Docs/aspnetcore/signalr/redis-backplane.md

 ## Redis Cluster

 [Redis Cluster](https://redis.io/topics/cluster-spec) utilizes multiple simultaneously active Redis servers.
-When Redis Cluster is used as the backplane for SignalR, all messages will get delivered to all the nodes of the Cluster without any code modifications to the app.
-However, there is a trade-off in that increasing the number of nodes in the Cluster decreases the message throughput of the backplane.
-This is because each message has to be sent N times where N is the number of active nodes in the Cluster.
+When Redis Cluster is used as the backplane for SignalR, all messages are delivered to all of the nodes of the cluster without code modifications to the app.
+However, there's a tradeoff in that increasing the number of nodes in the cluster decreases the message throughput of the backplane.
+This is because each message must be sent to every active node in the cluster.

-In the SignalR app, you should include all the possible Redis nodes either in the connection string using a comma as the delimiter, or by adding them as `EndPoints` in the `ConfigurationOptions` object if using a custom behavior for connection failures.
+In the SignalR app, include all of the possible Redis nodes using either of the following approaches:

+* List the nodes in the connection string delimited with commas.
+* If using a custom behavior for connection failures, add the nodes to [`ConfigurationOptions.Endpoints`](https://stackexchange.github.io/StackExchange.Redis/Configuration#configuration-options).

 ## Next steps